abinit/abinit/doc/mkdocs-tutorials/paral_moldyn.md

 **3.a** **Computing the convergence in K-points**

 The files tmoldyn_02.in and tmoldyn_03.in are input files for 2x2x2 and 3x3x3
 K-points grid respectively, or 4 and 14 K-points in the irreducible Brillouin zone.

+{% dialog tests/tutoparal/Input/tmoldyn_02.in tests/tutoparal/Input/tmoldyn_03.in %}

 Since the parallelisation is the most efficient over the k-point level you should always put [[nkpt]] to the largest possible value before increasing [[npfft]] and [[npband]].
 We have followed this rule in the input files.
 Change the name of the previous file PRESS to PRESS01 to save it.
 Run now